makupi/pavlov-bot/README.md

  * ``;custom "<command string>" <server>`` will pass the command string along to RCON and presents back whatever data is returned (if any).
 This is useful for maps with rcon interfaces
 * If you have a server called "default", you can omit the server name from commands.
 To set a different default server name, set `server_name` key in config.json
 * ``;flush <server>`` will randomly pick a player who isn't in aliases.json and kick them from the server to make room for a registered player.
+* ``;command <command_name> will allow you to execute pre-defined commandline commands in commands.json on the local server running the bot.
+Useful for automation of things like starting and stopping pavlovserver instances or clearing disk space on server full of maps.

 ## Quest IDs